eclipse-tractusx/traceability-foss/docs/concept/#435-display-aspect-models-connected-to-twin-generic/#435-display-aspect-models-connected-to-twin-generic.md

 # Overview

 Trace-X is an application in which quality issues can be processed.
-For the processing of these quality issues, both for the correct addressing of the quality incident and for a more in-depth search, a large number of semantic models must be accessed depending on the application.
+For the processing of these quality issues, both for the correct addressing of the quality notification and for a more in-depth search, a large number of semantic models must be accessed depending on the application.
 The information gained should not be regulated for Quality Expert working with Trace-X Busines App.
 All semantic models linked to a digital twin should be available for processing.

 # Summary
 Trace-X can currently display a defined number of semantic models of the BOMLifecyles asPlanned and asBuilt.